-This system has the ability to record up to 1000 events using the Vista-250FBP or 512 events using the Vista-128FBP of various categories in the Event Log (history log) of various categories in the Event Log (history log).
+This system has the ability to record up to 512 events of various categories in the Event Log (history log) of various categories in the Event Log (history log).
 Each event is recorded with the time and date of its occurrence (if real-time clock is set).

 The categories are Alarm, Supervisory/Check, Bypass, Open/Close, System and Test conditions.
-The log may be viewed on an alpha keypad, the AUI or printed on a serial printer.
+The log may be viewed on an alpha keypad or printed on a serial printer.

-- When using a printer, field 319 must be programmed for RS232 input (1). - If you are using a serial printer, J2 pins 5 and 9 on the control panel cannot be used to interface with Automation software.
+When using a printer, field 3\19 must be programmed for RS232 input (1).

+• If you are using a serial printer, J2 pins 5 and 9 on the control panel cannot be used to interface with Automation software.